msteveb/tmake/README.md

 	Before invoking Tcl commands associated with -do, -msg, -onerror and -dyndep, variables (defines) are created/set according to any bound variables.
 For example, in the following rule, $C_FLAGS and $INCPATHS are set to the given values before the -dyndep and -do scripts are run.
-	Compare this with $CCACHE, $CC and $CFLAGS which are global variables (defines) which are the same for all rules.
+	Compare this with $CCACHE, $CC and $CFLAGS which are global variables (defines), and thus are the same for all rules.

-	Note that if a -var is specified multiple times (possibly in multiple rules), the values accumulate (with a space separator).
+	Note that if a name is specified with -var multiple times (possibly in multiple rules), the values accumulate (with a space separator).
 Condsider the rule created by:

 	  Objects auth.app.c

 		authapp/auth.app.o: authapp/auth.app.c
-		dyndep=header-scan-regexp-recursive $INCPATHS "" $HDRPATTERN
+		dyndep=...
 		local=authapp
-		  var C_FLAGS=-Wall -g -Os -fstrict-aliasing -Werror -D_GNU_SOURCE -std=gnu99 -Iinclude -Ipublish/include -Iauthapp
+		  var C_FLAGS=...
 		  var INCPATHS=include publish/include authapp
 				run $CCACHE $CC $C_FLAGS $CFLAGS -c $inputs -o $target